thiswod/dewu/README_EN.md

 2. Do not close the program window during the download process
 3. Please ensure there is enough disk space and write permissions
 4. Download speed depends on network conditions and server response
+5. When the "Keep only the first image" option is checked, only the first thread will save the image, ensuring only one copy is downloaded

 ## Error Handling